Inhale

 I went as directed past a red tile-roofed building to a dark wood single-story hotel.
 An intricately carved sign in front of it read, “Hotel Yoi Otoko.”

-Bright red and yellow wooden framing between flowering plants decorated the walls.
+As I entered the foyer, I saw bright red and yellow wooden framing holding flowering plants.
 Water from a fountain in the middle of the room rolled over rounded stones.

-“Let me see,” she said, looking at her monitor.
+“Let me see,” she said, looking at her monitor and working her keyboard.
 “Yes, she has, Mr. Robinson.
 She made the required payment.
 Your room number is 1020.”
 The woman gave me an electronic key pass, saying, “That room is one of my favorites.”
 She smiled and motioned with her hand.

 I glanced in the suggested direction but asked her, “What does Nadeloi mean?”